JVenturaDev/JVPolishEngine/README.md

 import { Tokenizer } from "./tokenizer";
 import { parser } from "./polish-parser";
 import { evaluator } from "./polish-evaluator";
-import { ButtonFunctions } from "./functionsModule";
+import { preprocessExpression } from "./PreprocessModule";
 import Complex from "complex.js";

 export class polishEngine {